-This post is for the Job seekers in cloud-native SaaS development roles of Engineering and Architect titles, nowadays patterns and interview questions are common till senior engineering leadership and architects roles for most of the companies.
+This post is for Job seekers in cloud-native SaaS development roles of Engineering and Architect titles, nowadays patterns and interview questions are common for senior engineering leadership and architect roles for most companies.
 Only in senior positions like engineering leadership, behavioral and situational questions are added.

 The first thing I want to tell, be ready for rejections (very frequent when you start looking after a long time and at any stage) because interviews are very subjective.
 Take every rejection very positively and try to find out by yourself what went wrong, work on that and forget about that company for the cooling period and get ready for the next as there are tons of options in the market.

-Below are things you should do for Job hunt in India.
+Below are things you should do for a Job hunt in India.

 Your resume is the first thing to give you a break during a shortlisting by Talent Acquisition( TA) team.
 It should be not very much lengthy(even for very senior positions).
 A 1-3 page resume is sufficient.

 Try to make a resume with the following information in the given order

 1- Name and contact information with LinkedIn and GitHub URL